 - All steps from project initiation to go-live included

-How can this Project Plan Template help you?
+How can the Dynamics 365 Playbook help you?

 You are leading the Dynamics 365 rollout from a business side at your company, and you want to get an overview of the steps involved to make sure all critical aspects are being addressed.
 In this case, the schedule will instantly provide you a clear picture of what needs to be done.